ARM-software/acle/main/acle.md

 first memory element in lane 0 of the returned SVE vector.

-When `svundef` is passed as the `vec` parameter, compilers are able to reuse the SVE register overlapping the NEON input without generating additional instructions.
+When `svundef` is passed as the `vec` parameter, compilers are able to reuse the SVE register overlapping the Neon input without generating additional instructions.

 | **Instances**                                                            |